 Formal addiction treatment is essentially a tool that helps to undo the damage.
 It takes a clinical or medical approach to treatment with the aim of helping you get over substance abuse.
 Treatment can be done in a residential or non-residential setting depending on your needs.
 Residential addiction treatment is one of several structured programs designed specifically to assist in addiction recovery.

 Residential treatment, also called inpatient treatment, is fitting for individuals with chronic addiction.
-It is distinct in nature than inpatient treatment as it provides an environment for you to quit substance abuse in a safe and medically-supervised setting.
+It is distinct in nature than outpatient treatment as it provides an environment for clients to quit substance abuse in a safe and medically-supervised setting.
 Another distinct difference is patients are required to live at the treatment center throughout the process.
-Your stay could begin from the point of intake and detox to the end of psychotherapy.
+Patient’s stay could begin from the point of intake and detox to the end of psychotherapy.
 Clients reside in the treatment center full-time under the supervision of a clinically trained staff with a structured schedule.

 Benefits of Residential Treatment